 Follow Station Rd north, then follow the markers over the railway line and turn left onto Pehi Rd to ride parallel with the maintrunk line along the service access track.
 Do not cross the railway line.

-Entering the loop track through a set of cycle squeeze bars, turn left and head west, and over a bridge.
+Entering the loop track through a set of cycle squeeze bars (on your right, directly opposite the access from Mountain Heights Lodge), turn left and head west, and over a bridge.

-Taking the West Branch line, you will discover fascinating historical points including:
+Taking the West Branch line to the right, you will discover fascinating historical points including: